AchimA/CAD-Helper/README.md

     * Select parent or child objects (with or without extending the selection)
     * Recursively select all child elements of the current selection
 * **Selection Filtering**
-    * Filter the selection by their name (simple string match & RegEx)^.
+    * Filter the selection by their name (simple string match & RegEx).
     * Filter the selection by object type (EMPTY, MESH, CURVE, etc.)
 * **Visualisation & Selection**
     * Filter and select by: Poly.
 Count, Hierarchy Depth & Bounding Box Size